osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/configuration.md

 ## Quick Start

-This Quick Start guides you through setup of each configuration file available for PI Adapter for BACnet.
+This topic guides you through setup of each configuration file available for PI Adapter for BACnet.
 As you complete each step, perform each required configuration to establish a data flow from a data source to one or more endpoints.
 Some configurations are optional.

 **Important:** If you want to complete the optional configurations, complete those tasks before the required tasks.